 Novice traders may struggle to determine which trading strategy best fits their personality.
 However, this is necessary if you wish to attain long-term success as a professional trader.
 If you are a trader who has not yet discovered your trading style, there is still time.
 The following are some of the personality characteristics associated with various trading strategies.

 Choosing the trading strategy that is most compatible with your personality increases your chances of profiting as a trader.
 So be honest, even if you don't like some of the traits that are listed.

 Scalping is a type of trading that is extremely fast.
 Scalpers frequently execute trades within a few seconds of one another, and frequently in the opposite direction.
 That means they may go long one minute, but short the next.

 Scalping is best suited to active traders who are capable of making snap decisions and acting on them immediately.

 Because they want their trades to benefit immediately, impatient individuals frequently make the finest scalpers.
-They will promptly leave a trade if it goes against them.
+They will promptly DCA a trade if it goes against them.

-Success as a scalper needs concentration and effort.
+Success as a scalper needs concentration and effort(when not using our bot).
 This is not a trading method for those who are easily distracted or prone to daydreaming.
 Therefore, if you were distracted by something else while reading this, scalping is not for you.